 Depending on your age, you may face either a DWI (driving while intoxicated) or a DUI (driving under the influence) charge if you operated a vehicle while intoxicated in Texas.
 The difference between DWI and DUI in Texas laws applies to the age of the charged driver.
 If you’re 21 or older, the DWI charge will apply to you.
 Meanwhile, if you’re under 21, the DUI charge could apply or the DWI charge, it’s up to the officer.
 In general, a DWI charge is more serious.

-You need a DWI attorneyfrom our firm for your case regardless of your age.
+You need a Houston DWI lawyer from our firm for your case regardless of your age.
 Texas judges can hand out relatively harsh sentences in DWI and DUI cases, so you may suffer significant penalties, even as a first-time offender.
 Before you take your next step, it may help to understand the differences between DWI and DUI in Texas law.

 What Is the Difference Between a DWI and a DUI in Texas Law?